Supplement and Herb Guide for Arthritis Symptoms

 Interested in supplements to ease arthritis symptoms but don’t know where to start?
 You’ve come to the right place.
 This guide provides thorough research of the most popular supplements and herbs used for arthritis to help you figure out what’s right for you.
 While some of these supplements may help treat arthritis symptoms, nothing can substitute doctor-prescribed medications, a healthy diet and exercise.
 And remember – always talk to your doctor before adding a new supplement to your regimen.
 Just because something is “natural” doesn’t mean it’s without side effects or safe to mix with your medication.
 For more tips on choosing safe supplements, read this article.

-Avocado Soybean Unsaponifiables (ASU)
+Avocado Soybean Unsaponifiables (ASU) for Arthritis

 Origin: A natural vegetable extract made from one-third avocado oil and two-thirds soybean oil.

 What we know: ASU for arthritis blocks pro-inflammatory chemicals, prevents deterioration of synovial cells (which line the joints) and may help regenerate normal connective tissue.

 Studies: ASU has been studied extensively studied in Europe, where it is routinely used to treat OA.
 A 2003 study published in the Journal of Rheumatology reported ASU inhibited the breakdown of cartilage and promoted repair.
 A 2008 meta-analysis found that ASU improved symptoms of hip and knee OA and reduced or eliminated use of nonsteroidal anti-inflammatory drugs (NSAIDs).
 A large, three-year study published in 2013 in the BMJ showed that ASU significantly reduced progression of hip OA compared with placebo.

 Dosage: Softgel; take 300 mg daily.